nachocaru/xaprb.com/content/blog/2006-01-02-tables-and-data-part-1.md

   </tr>
 </table>

 Aside from an alarming trend in the numbers (quick!
-Get me the VP of Marketing!), this table is pretty uninteresting and hard to read, especially since the numbers aren&#8217;t formatted consistently (they represent the values accurately, but not legibly).
+Get me the VP of Marketing!), this table is pretty uninteresting and hard to read, especially since the numbers aren't formatted consistently (they represent the values accurately, but not legibly).
 A sample row looks like this:

 <pre>&lt;tr&gt;&lt;td&gt;2005-01-05&lt;/td&gt;&lt;td&gt;-82.58&lt;/td&gt;&lt;/tr&gt;</pre>

 I used standard formats for the data.
 The dates are in ISO8601 standard format, and the numbers are just plain&#8230; numbers.
 No fanciness here.
-That&#8217;s intentional, because I want it to be easy for a program to use in a future article (you&#8217;ll see, it will get pretty complex).
+That's intentional, because I want it to be easy for a program to use in a future article (you'll see, it will get pretty complex).

 ### First steps: formatting, type vs. value

 The most immediate benefit comes from specifying visual formatting for the values, to convey information about what they are.
-I can&#8217;t think of anything special to do with the dates (visually at least &#8212; adding a `date` class will still convey semantic information), but the numbers can be right-aligned and negative numbers can be red.
+I can't think of anything special to do with the dates (visually at least &#8212; adding a `date` class will still convey semantic information), but the numbers can be right-aligned and negative numbers can be red.
 How can I make negative numbers red?
 I could add a few classes to the `TD`, for example `class="number currency negative"`.

 Does that `negative` belong there?
-I don&#8217;t think it does.
-I&#8217;m a data guy, and I don&#8217;t do hand-coding if I can get a program to do it for me, so I naturally assume the table is generated dynamically and the CSS classes are specified in a template.
-The CSS will vary by data *type*, and perhaps specify a desired *formatting* based on the data type, but will not vary by the data&#8217;s actual *value*.
-I think it&#8217;s crucial to distinguish between types, presentational styles, and values.
+I don't think it does.
+I'm a data guy, and I don't do hand-coding if I can get a program to do it for me, so I naturally assume the table is generated dynamically and the CSS classes are specified in a template.
+The CSS will vary by data *type*, and perhaps specify a desired *formatting* based on the data type, but will not vary by the data's actual *value*.
+I think it's crucial to distinguish between types, presentational styles, and values.

 *   `number` is a data type.
 *   `currency` is both a presentational instruction and a sub-type of the `number` data type.
-*   `negative` is neither type nor presentational &#8212; it&#8217;s dependent on the data value, not the type or the author&#8217;s formatting preference.
-It doesn&#8217;t belong there.
+*   `negative` is neither type nor presentational &#8212; it's dependent on the data value, not the type or the author's formatting preference.
+It doesn't belong there.

-To keep the type/presentation/value separation clear, I won&#8217;t mark negative numbers up differently.
-I&#8217;ll just add some classes to the `TD` elements to indicate my data type and formatting preferences.
+To keep the type/presentation/value separation clear, I won't mark negative numbers up differently.
+I'll just add some classes to the `TD` elements to indicate my data type and formatting preferences.

 ### CSS class name conventions

-I used `class="currency"` above as an example, but I&#8217;m going to use certain class name conventions to help organize the CSS classes.
-I&#8217;ll use the prefix `dt-` to indicate &#8220;data type,&#8221; and `dst-` to mean &#8220;data subtype.&#8221; Here are the values I&#8217;ll use:
+I used `class="currency"` above as an example, but I'm going to use certain class name conventions to help organize the CSS classes.
+I'll use the prefix `dt-` to indicate "data type," and `dst-` to mean "data subtype."
+Here are the values I'll use:

 <table class="cleanHeaders elbowroom">
   <tr>